 And this is usually my undiluted answer…

-Whether you’re writing a book or script, creating a musical lyrics or writing your next blog post… The best content idea you have is not as important as the content your audience wants to buy (or consume as the case may be).
+Whether you’re creating an ad, writing a book or script, creating a musical lyrics or writing your next blog post… The best content idea you have is not as important as the content your audience wants to buy (or consume as the case may be).

 To a large extent, your audience are the ones you aim to please.

 And in terms of creating exceptional value that matters, your content strategy should revolve around content that matters to your audience.

 It doesn’t matter whether you’re already an expert in the American or European content market for instance…